aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/converting-splitting-and-appending/splitting-a-document/_index.md

 {{< /tab >}}
 {{< tab tabNum="2" >}}
 ```java

 {
   "SplitResult": {
     "SourceDocument": {
       "Href": "test_doc.docx",
       "Rel": "self"

     },
     "Pages": [
       {
         "Href": "test_doc_page2.pdf",
         "Rel": "page"

       },
       {
         "Href": "test_doc_page3.pdf",
         "Rel": "page"

       }
     ]

   }
 }
 ```

 {{< /tab >}}
 {{< /tabs >}}
 ## SDKs

 Using an SDK is the best way to speed up the development.
-An SDK takes care of a lot of low-level details of making requests and handling responses and lets you focus on writing code specific to your particular project.
-Check out our [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words Cloud SDKs along with working examples, to get you started in no time.
-Please check [Available SDKs](/available-sdks/) article to learn how to add an SDK to your project.
+An SDK takes care of low-level details and lets you focus on your project tasks.
+Check out our [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words Cloud SDKs, supplied with short and clear code examples.

 ## SDK Examples